 The Early Years Nutrition Partnership is working to improve the future health outcomes of young children by setting a standard for nutrition practice in early years settings.
 Our ambition is that, in the future, every child in England aged under five will have access to expert nutrition support within their early years setting.

 The Early Years Nutrition (EYN) Partnership is an independent social enterprise, set up as a Community Interest Company (CIC).
-It has been created in partnership with the Pre-school Learning Alliance, the British Nutrition Foundation and Danone Nutricia Early Life Nutrition.
+It has been created in partnership with the Early Years Alliance, the British Nutrition Foundation and Danone Nutricia Early Life Nutrition.
 Integral to the EYN Partnership model is a commitment to support settings with the highest social deprivation needs.

 Unique and central to the EYN Partnership is the provision of ‘hands-on’ help for early years settings, delivered by a network of nutrition professionals (registered nutritionists and dietitians) with experience in the early years.
 The nutrition professionals will work alongside settings, supporting them to improve and enhance their nutrition practice through a whole setting approach.

 The support provided by the local nutrition professional will be tailored and nuanced towards the demographic of each particular setting and community in which it operates, in recognition of the fact that each early years setting is different and is likely to face different challenges.

 As part of the programme early years settings will be able to work towards achieving the EYN Partnership Quality Mark, demonstrating their whole settings approach to good nutrition practice.

 The EYN Partnership will also upskill and empower early years practitioners by providing them with the access to training as appropriate.

-EYN Partnership resources have been developed using the expertise of the British Nutrition Foundation and the Pre-school Learning Alliance with guidance from the EYN Partnership Expert Panel.
+EYN Partnership resources have been developed using the expertise of the British Nutrition Foundation and the Early Years Alliance with guidance from the EYN Partnership Expert Panel.